Making your own gnocchi isn't hard at all, and this recipe for butternut squash gnocchi only requires a few ingredients and about 30 minutes to make.

 Once you place about a dozen or so gnocchi in the boiling water, gently move them around.
 They will cook in 1-2 minutes and, when they are done, they will float to the surface.

-Remove the cooked gnocchi with a slotted spoon, I like to use this large scoop 'n drain, and place them on a cooling rack or tray lined with paper towels to absorb the excess water.
+Remove the cooked gnocchi with a slotted spoon, I like to use this (affiliate link)large scoop 'n drain, and place them on a cooling rack or tray lined with paper towels to absorb the excess water.

 Make sure the water is boiling again before putting in the second batch.
 Repeat this process with the rest of the gnocchi.